 Can you bake Camembert in its cardboard box?

 Not only can you bake Camembert in its box, it’s recommended that you do so.
 It will help hold the cheese together in the oven, so that if you overbake it slightly it won’t spread everywhere.

 You can remove the box once it’s on your serving platter, but keep in mind that it may spread quite a bit depending on how soft it got in the oven.
 Leaving it in its box is just fine, so use your best judgment.

 Personally, I use a Camembert (or Brie) Baker.
 They’re so pretty and I never have to worry if I picked up a round of cheese that didn’t come in a box.
-This is the one I have, and if you scroll down, I created a comparison chart with a few more so you can see what they look like and the price.

 How do you serve Camembert cheese?